patriciogonzalezvivo/thebookofshaders/07/README.md

 * Do another implementation that use ```mod()```, ```ceil()```, ```floor()``` or ```fract()```.

-* Choose the implementation you like the most and make it function you ca reuse in the future.
+* Choose the implementation you like the most and make a function of it that you can reuse in the future.
 Try to leave it flexible and efficient.

 * Make another function to draw just the outline of the a rectagle.